blueriver212/homeadvisor/README.md

-# homeadvisor, helping you find the perfect home.
+# home advisor, the website that helps you find the perfect home.